johe123qwe/github-trending/README.md

 ## C

+* 【2023-10-03】[bucanero / pkgi-psp](https://github.com/bucanero/pkgi-psp) - A PlayStation Portable (PSP) package download tool
+* 【2023-10-03】[heysaiyad / Hacktoberfest2023-DSA](https://github.com/heysaiyad/Hacktoberfest2023-DSA) - Make your first Pull Request on Hacktoberfest 2023.You know the implementation of any DSA related topic/problem then you can contribute it in this repo.
+Raise Genuine PRs only.
+Your PRs will be accepted, keep patience.
+Star this Repo ⭐️
+* 【2023-10-03】[P-H-C / phc-winner-argon2](https://github.com/P-H-C/phc-winner-argon2) - The password hash Argon2, winner of PHC
 * 【2023-10-02】[raspiduino / arv32-opt](https://github.com/raspiduino/arv32-opt) - [Tested successfully] Linux on Arduino UNO / atmega328p port of mini-rv32ima.
 Let's run Linux on the world's worst Linux PC (and beat Dmitry Grinberg)
 * 【2023-10-01】[jsecurity101 / JonMon](https://github.com/jsecurity101/JonMon) -
 * 【2023-09-30】[alx-se / Resources](https://github.com/alx-se/Resources) -